 MSA Structure and By Laws

-Magnet Schools of America (MSA) is a nonprofit professional association that is driven by its members.
-It represents magnet schools nationwide, as well as parents and families, school district leaders, business partners, and institutions of higher education.
-MSA is governed by a Board of Directors, many of whom work with or in magnet schools.
+Magnet Schools of America (MSA) is a national nonprofit professional education association.
+It represents magnet schools, school district leaders, principals, teachers, parents and families, business partners, and institutions of higher education.
+MSA is governed by a board of directors, many of whom work in or with magnet schools.
 The executive committee is made up of the President, President-Elect, Treasurer, Secretary, Parliamentarian, and Past President.
-MSA has a regional structure that is divided into eight geographic areas.
-Each is headed by a regional director who sits on the board.
-The Executive Director and staff serve in the national office, based in Washington, DC.
+The organization has a regional structure that is divided into eight geographic areas.
+Each is headed by a regional director who sits on the board of directors.
+The Executive Director and staff serve in the national office based in Washington, DC.

 A Brief History

 During the 1960's, alternative options to traditional public schools, including magnet schools, sprang up in America's largest cities as a protest to racially segregated schools.
 The history of magnet schools, their popularity and dispersion is tied to this protest and the demand for an educational reform model that utilizes public school choice as a way to address educational inequity.

 In the 1980's, Magnet Schools of America was organized as a for-profit organization that sponsored conferences and was incorporated in the State of Texas in 1986.
 In the early 1990's, a small group of magnet leaders decided to expand this mission and organize as an association of members.
 In 1994, MSA was approved by the IRS as a 501(c) 3 not-for profit, professional educational association.
 Originally located in Houston, TX, MSA relocated its office to Washington, DC in 2000.